sowmyadsl/went-to-bali-mwahaha/README.md

 - [x] Updated Gem files
 - [x] Removed text on the quantity
 - [x] Add Edit and Update functionality for products
+- [x] Users can add products to their shopping cart from the index page using AJAX.
-- [x] Add AJAX for adding a product in cart
+- [x] Users can click on a product and show/hide the product detail using AJAX.
+- [x] Users can remove items from the shopping cart without a page reload.
+- [x] Satisfy Unit Testing for all models.
-- [ ] Ensure that users can't order a negative number of items
+- [x] Ensure that users can't order a negative number of items
-- [ ] Add flash messages for signing up, signing in and signing out.
+- [x] Add flash messages for signing up, signing in and signing out.
 - [x] Add Paperclip for product image upload.
 - [x] Add product validations.
-- [ ] Add admin flash messages for adding, updating and deleting products.
+- [x] Add admin flash messages for adding, updating and deleting products.
 - [ ] Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
 - [ ] Add Stripe so users can pay when finalizing orders.
 - [ ] Add password validations to ensure a user's password is sufficiently complex.
 - [ ] Add admin links to navbar so admins can easily add, update and delete products.
 - [ ] Fix the row height for products, which can quickly become uneven.
 - [ ] Add integration testing for AJAX functionality.
 - [ ] Add integration testing for AJAX functionality.